sandialabs/pecos/documentation/qc_tests.rst

 method can be used to check for stagnant data and abrupt changes in data.
 The test checks if the difference between consecutive data values (or other specified increment) is within expected bounds.
-While this method is faster than the check_delta method, it does not consider changes within a moving window, making its ability to find stagnant data and abrupt changes less robust.
+While this method is faster than the check_delta method, it does not consider the timestamp index or changes within a moving window, making its ability to find stagnant data and abrupt changes less robust.

 Input includes: